motionstudio/enrolzsh/README.md

 	- Include the prefix inside the variable `ER_AUTOLOAD`
 - You're ready to go.

+## Important notes:

+### Custom enrol script:
+When providing a custom enrol script inside the `enrol`-directory make sure to prefix variables when using so.
+Enrol will load your script inside the global context and this has potential for dramatic issues.

 ## Available commands:

 Make use of the great gloabing feature inside ZSH by making use of <TAB>.